-- E-commerce: The majority of our customers purchase content directly through our web properties.
-E-commerce customers have the flexibility to purchase a subscription plan that is paid on a monthly or annual basis or to purchase content à la carte.
-These customers generally license content under our standard license, with additional licensing options available to meet customers' individual needs.
-E-commerce customers typically pay the full amount of the purchase price in advance or at the time of license, generally with a credit card. - Enterprise: Our base of enterprise customers is mainly composed of creative professionals and large organizations with unique content, licensing and workflow needs.
-Customers of this size benefit from dedicated sales, service and research teams which provide a number of enhancements to their creative workflows including non-standard licensing rights, multi-seat access, invoicing and the ability to pay on credit terms, increased indemnification protection, multi-brand licensing packages and content licensed for use-cases outside of those available on our e-commerce platform. - Other: Other sales channels include sales of Webdam's digital asset management offerings which are made available through annual software-as-a-service subscription plans, and content licensed outside of our e-commerce and enterprise channels, including through application program interfaces that allow our content to be licensed through third-party websites, applications and software.
+- E-commerce: The majority of our customers license content directly through our self-service web properties.
+E-commerce customers have the flexibility to purchase a subscription-based plan that is paid on a monthly or annual basis or to license content on a transactional basis.
+These customers generally license content under our standard or enhanced licenses, with additional licensing options available to meet customers' individual needs.
+E-commerce customers typically pay the full amount of the purchase price in advance or at the time of license, generally with a credit card, which has historically resulted in favorable timing of cash flows relative to the time that revenue is recognized and contributor royalties are earned and paid. - Enterprise: Our base of enterprise customers is mainly composed of creative professionals and large organizations with unique content, licensing and workflow needs.
+As our enterprise customer base has grown, the number of unique offerings has also grown, as we continue to address individual business needs.
+Customers of this size benefit from communication with our dedicated sales, service and research teams which provide a number of tailored enhancements to their creative workflows including non-standard licensing rights, multi-seat access, ability to pay on credit terms, multi-brand licensing packages, increased indemnification protection and content licensed for use-cases outside of those available on our e-commerce platform.
+We continue to focus on our localization and enterprise expansion strategy and are investing resources in cultivating key international markets which we believe have significant growth potential and strategic importance. - Other: Our other sales channel includes revenue from Webdam's digital asset management offerings which were made available through annual software-as-a-service subscription plans.
+On February 26, 2018, we completed a sale transaction of our digital asset management business (the "Sale of Webdam") for an aggregate purchase price of \$49.1 million.